makew0rld/md2gemini/README.md

   -d DIR, --dir DIR     The directory to write files to, if --write is used.
   -a, --ascii-table     Use ASCII to create tables, not Unicode.
   -j, --jekyll          Remove jekyll frontmatter from parsing and output.
   --img-tag IMG_TAG     What text to add after image links.
 Defaults to '[IMG]'.
+Write something
-Write something like --img-tag='' to remove it.
+                        like --img-tag='' to remove it.
   -i INDENT, --indent INDENT
                         The number of spaces to use for list indenting.
 Put 'tab' to use a tab instead.
   -l LINKS, --links LINKS
-                        Set to 'off' to turn off links, or 'paragraph' to have footnotes, and the real links at the end of each paragraph.
+                        Set to 'off' to turn off links, 'paragraph' to have footnotes and the real links at the end of each paragraph, or 'at-end' to have footnotes at the end of the document.
 Not using this flag, or having any other value will result in regular, newline links.
 ```

 ### In Python